ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 ### 3.13 Installing Thanos

-The APICA.IO stack includes Thanos as part of the deployment as an optional component for larger deployments.
+The Ascent stack includes Thanos as part of the deployment as an optional component for larger deployments.
 To enable Thanos, follow the steps below

 ```bash
 helm upgrade --install apica --namespace apica \